-Descendants of William Hyde generously shared with us the research of genealogist Traci Thompson of the Braswell Memorial Library in Rocky Mount, which shows that William Hyde was a descendant of Richard Hyde “the Pirate” of Chippoakes Creek, VA.
-Her remarks originally appeared in our comments section and are copied here.
+Descendants of William Hyde generously shared with us the research of genealogist Traci Thompson of the Braswell Memorial Library in Rocky Mount, North Carolina, which shows that William Hyde was a descendant of Richard Hide of Chippoakes Creek, VA.
+Her remarks originally appeared in our comments section and are saved here.

 *